BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 # Resolving Symbols
 At this point we can find `kernel32.dll` but we will crash the program due to not properly ending the process.
-We need to resolve APIs  functions exported by the module like `TerminateProcess` and, ideally before that, `GetProcAddress`.
+We need to resolve APIs, functions exported by the module like `TerminateProcess` and, ideally before that, `GetProcAddress`.
 Rather than relying on the API, we can create our own "GetProcAddress" equivalent by traversing the Export Address Table (EAT) of a loaded DLL (which is pointed to by the Export Directory Table)

 > [[Portable Executable (PE)]] : see doxygen link for struct docs
 > symbols : function names and their starting memory addresses.